LiterallyTheOne/simple_blog/readme.rst

 Simple blog
 ===========

-A simple blog with some functionality.
+A simple blog with some functionalities.